-The rules of disclosure in civil proceedings in North Macedonia are prescribed in Articles 217-a, 217-b, 217-c (217-B), 218, 219, 222 and 223 of the CPA.
+The rules of disclosure in civil proceedings in North Macedonia are prescribed in Articles 217-a.
+217-b.
+217-c, 218, 219, 222 and 223 of the CPA.
 There are no special rules regarding the disclosure of electronic documents.
-It should be noted that the Law on Electronic Communications, Electronic Identification and Confidential Services312 contains an explicit provision that an electronic document cannot be contested and challenged as evidence in administrative or court proceedings, merely because it is in electronic form.
+It should be noted that the Law on Electronic Communications, Electronic Identification and Confidential Services contains an explicit provision that an electronic document cannot be contested and challenged as evidence in administrative or court proceedings, merely it is in electronic form.

 The opposing party or a third party may be ordered by the court to disclose a document that it has in its control.
-Before the court issues the order for disclosure, it shall give the party the opportunity to respond to the disclosure request.
+Before the court issues the order for disclosure, it gives the party the opportunity to respond to the disclosure request.
 When the opposing party or the third party denies that it holds the document, for the purpose of confirming this fact, the court can exhibit evidence.
 The third party is entitled to compensation of the costs it has had in regard to the document disclosure.

-However, a party to civil proceedings or a third party who is required to disclose a document may, in certain cases, 313 refuse disclosure.
+However, a party to civil proceedings or a third party who is required to disclose a document may, in certain cases, refuse disclosure.

-Court Decisions
+Court decisions

-In civil proceedings, the court may render judgments, orders and decisions.
+In civil proceedings, the court may render judgments, order and decisions.
 In principle, courts decide on the merits of the dispute by a judgment.
-All other interlocutory matters and procedural issues are decided by issuance of court orders and court decisions.
+All other interlocutory matters and procedural issues are decided by issuance of court orders and decisions.
 The types of judgments the court may adopt are: